microsoft/monaco-editor/README.md

 * In Monaco, we are constrained to a browser environment where we cannot do anything similar.
 * We have experimented with Emscripten to compile the C library to asm.js, but performance was very poor even in Firefox (10x slower) and extremely poor in Chrome (100x slower).
 * We can revisit this once WebAssembly gets traction in the major browsers, but we will still need to consider the browser matrix we support, i.e. if we support IE11 and only Edge will add WebAssembly support, what will the experience be in IE11, etc.

+❓ **What about IE 11 support?**

+* The Monaco Editor no longer supports IE 11.
+The last version that was tested on IE 11 is `0.14.0`.

 ## Development setup